rhul-compsoc/SimpleGUICS2Pygame/Sphinx/Compatibility.rst

 CodeSkulptor is slower than directly execute Python on your computer.
-Below a graph of speeds of the execution of the test program `example/Stress_Balls/Stress_Balls.py`_ in several environments (all on Intel Xeon W3530 Quad-Core 2.8 GHz 6 Gio), where the canvas is *normally* displayed 60 times by second.
+Below a graph of speeds of the execution of the test program `example/Stress_Balls/Stress_Balls.py`_ in several environments (all on Intel Xeon W3530 Quad-Core 2.8 GHz 6 Gio), where the canvas is *normally* displayed 60 times by second (SimpleGUITk seems not very precise).
 When there is a lot of shapes to draw the execution can no longer finished all drawing during the given time.